MECH ENG 7044 - Biomechanical Engineering

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Have a sound understanding of the general principles of joint biomechanics, and their function.
-2 Have a sound understanding of the concepts and theory of viscoelasticity as it applies to soft tissues, cartilage, and bone.
-3 Have a sound understanding of how artificial joints function and why they fail, as well as their limitations.
-4 Be aware of emerging new technologies in the biomechanics field and appreciate the multi-disciplinary collaborative nature of biomechanics research.
-5 Be able to critically review the relevant literature and identify a clinical problem, and take the first steps towards formulating a research hypothesis and designing appropriate experimental methods/analytical models to test the hypothesis.
+1 Define the general principles of joint biomechanics, and their function; 2 Recognise the concepts and theory of viscoelasticity as it applies to soft tissues, cartilage, and bone; 3 Show how artificial joints function and why they fail, as well as their limitations; 4 Investigate emerging new technologies in the biomechanics field and discuss the multi-disciplinary collaborative nature of biomechanics research; and 5 Evaluate the relevant literature and assess a clinical problem, and take the first steps towards formulating a research hypothesis and designing appropriate experimental methods/analytical models to test the hypothesis.

 University Graduate Attributes